 Just keep in mind this as you work through all parts of your MBA application - at a high level, it is important to remember that any applicant is competing against their subset of peer applicants when applying to b-school (i.e. strategy consultant versus strategy consultant).
 If you do anything to differentiate yourself in a negative way from these demographics (like not waiving), the adcom will notice the red flag.
 One little red flag won't kill your application, but several sloppy or bonehead mistakes will begin to gnaw away at your foundation.

+We have been in the business since 2008 and have worked with thousands of successful MBA applicants.
 If you are in the midst of this process, congrats and good luck!
-If you are just starting out on your admissions journey, email us at firstname.lastname@example.org for a free consultation.
+If you are just starting out on your admissions journey, email us at email@example.com or www.amerasiaconsulting.com/contact/ for a free consultation.